How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 To find the processID of a query, run the SHOW FULL PROCESSLIST command.

-If you don't want to kill the query, then optimize the query using EXPLAIN.
-The EXPLAIN command shows the individual steps involved in query execution.
+If you don't want to end the query, then optimize the query using EXPLAIN.
+The EXPLAIN command shows the individual steps involved in running a query.
 For more information, see Optimizing Queries with EXPLAIN on the MySQL website.

-To review profile details, enable PROFILING.
-The PROFILING command can indicate resource usage for statements that are being run during the current session.
+To review profile details, activate PROFILING.
+The PROFILING command can indicate resource usage for statements that are running during the current session.
 For more information, see SHOW PROFILE statement on the MySQL website.

 To update any table statistics, use ANALYZE TABLE.
-The ANALYZE TABLE command can help the optimizer choose an appropriate execution plan.
+The ANALYZE TABLE command can help the optimizer choose an appropriate plan to run the query.
 For more information, see ANALYZE TABLE statement on the MySQL website.